ddev/ddev/docs/content/users/basics/developer-tools.md

 ## Using Development Tools on the Host Machine

-It is possible in many cases to use development tools installed on your host machine on a project provisioned by ddev.
-Tools that interact with files and require no database connection, such as Git or Composer, can be run from the host machine against the code base for a ddev project with no additional configuration necessary.
+It is possible in many cases to use development tools installed on your host machine on a project provisioned by DDEV.
+Tools that interact with files and require no database connection, such as Git or Composer, can be run from the host machine against the code base for a DDEV project with no additional configuration necessary.

 ### Database Connections from the Host